pani3610/obs-parody-ticker/issues.md

 + [ ] OBS Text(FreeType2) has a size limitation.
 It seems that if ticker size goes above a certain threshold, it does not display it in OBS.
     + Max-width of texttype2 depends on font, font-size.
 Max-width for current selection (Roboto,Mono,22) is 1260.
     + When the file is rewritten the start of the file moves if the length of text changes.
+    + [ ] Windows supports TextGDI+ which is supposed to be different than freetype.
+Not available in Mac.
+To be checked on windows machine.
 + [ ] Does changing font type affect the cpv and thereby cps?
 + [x] The width of all characters in a font is not the same.
 Calculate the no of blank space for a clean slate frame of ticker.
     __Workaround: Use Monospace fonts.__ Currently using Roboto Mono.